What’s the issue?

 • Define – clarify what products and propositions are being offered to customers.
 Also, which elements are not visible to customers but essential for delivering your products and services.

-• Structure – logically structure the elements that you have within your organisation and technology stack.
+• Structure – logically structure the elements that you have within your organization and technology stack.
 For example, which elements are common for many products but not specifically visible to purchase by customers.

-• Ownership – consider who owns various elements across the organisation – Product Management, Technology, Operations, Support, Services, Technical Sales Support etc.
+• Ownership – consider who owns various elements across the organization – Product Management, Technology, Operations, Support, Services, Technical Sales Support etc.

 • Publish – use the taxonomy as the basis for your Product Catalogue i.e. the definitive source of what can be sold to customers.
 Product Managers are typically responsible for keeping the information about their product up to date in a Product Catalogue.
 It means that Sales know they have only one place to go to find the answer to product questions and so hassle Product Managers less.